 - Doesn’t hold paint as well as other materials

 Get your hands on a can or two of 3M Plastic Primer paint.
 This is excellent for priming plastic and its form is slightly elastic meaning that your paint is less likely to crack or chip if the piece bends a little.
 You’ll find 3M Plastic Primer paint in most home improvement stores.

-Overall, looking at the pros and cons of each material, we think that building your whole collection with resin miniatures will be time-consuming and we don’t think the overall durability is worth all of that effort.
+Overall, looking at the pros and cons of each material, we think that building your miniature collection with resin miniatures is completely fine and I believe leaving it up to the end consumer after we laid out the pros and cons is the route to go.
 However, it all comes to preference at the end of the day.
 How much time and effort are you willing to put into the painting process of your miniatures?
 If you’re looking to build an exceptionally detailed and award-winning collection that is more likely to be admired than played with, a resin-based collection full of detail is your answer.
-If you’re looking to build up armies with basic “table-ready” paint jobs then plastic is going to be a lot more profitable for you, in terms of both time and money.
+If you’re looking to build up your collection with basic “table-ready” paint jobs then plastic is going to be a lot more profitable for you, in terms of both time and money.